Clarksburg AVA: History

 The Spanish began sending expeditions into the Sacramento River Delta Region in 1772.
 Their passage left no mark on the area but the arrival of John A. Sutter in 1839 certainly did.
 The presence of European and American settlers introduced widespread ranching and agricultural activity to the region.
 The huge influx of settlers after the Bear Flag Revolt, and the discovery of gold in 1849, led to the founding of Clarksburg and many other towns in the Sacramento River Delta Region.
 Clarksburg was named for a respected lawyer from Ohio, Judge Robert C. Clark, who is credited with having the first peach orchard in Yolo County.
 The earliest record of vineyard activity, circa 1870, was near Courtland located on the east bank of the Sacramento River 8 mi north of Walnut Grove and about 18 mi south of Sacramento.
 A steamer landing was established here in 1870 by James V. Sirns, a one time miner who turned to farming.
 He was one of the first to grow grapes commercially in California.
 The following year, a wharf was built.
 The California Pacific Railroad Co. steamers made regular landings and the town was a shipping port for the fruit growing areas.

-In the early 1900's many Italian settlers established small vineyards throughout the area, the grapes used to make wine for home consumption.
+In the early 1900s many Italian settlers established small vineyards throughout the area, the grapes used to make wine for home consumption.
 The Clarksburg Area was recognized in the late 1950s as having a favorable climate and soil for growing wine grapes.
 The first commercial vineyard within the area was established in 1963 by the Herzog Co. in the Pearson District near the town of Courtland.
 The first wineries were established in 1979; Bogle Vineyards and R:J. Cook located along Elk Slough south of Clarksburg.
 In 1983, Cook's wines were distributed in twenty-two states and two countries, Canada and Sweden.
 The number of growers expanded to fourteen and approximately 2300 acre of Vitis vinifera wine grapes cultivated.
 A Clarksburg Chenin Blanc won a medal in four major competitions in 1981, including the Orange and Los Angeles County Fairs.
 Excerpts from articles that appeared in Vintage Magazine, Robert Finigan's Private Guide to Wines, and Bon Appétit magazine, indicate that the viticultural area is locally and nationally known.
 Each year more growers want to plant grapes as more wineries are interested in their product.
 In addition to Bogle and Cook, other wineries that source Clarksburg wine grapes are Grand Cru Vineyard, Sebastiani Vineyards and Hacienda Wine Cellars in the Sonoma Valley; LeBay Cellars in Sonoma County's Alexander Valley; J. Lohr Winery of Santa Clara; Amador Foothill Winery of the Shenandoah Valley in Amador County; Robert Mondavi, Charles Krug and Christian Brothers of the Napa Valley; Wente Brothers and Concannon Vineyards of the Livermore Valley; E & J Gallo of Modesto and many others.